How to Piggyback Your Competitors With Keywords

 You can target the users who look for a broader solution for their issues.
 Thus, as a bike seller, you can create an article about the best pumps for bikes, showing how to use them for different kinds of bikes.
 Use the keywords that include the ‘how to use + brand’ phrase.

 With this kind of low-volume keywords, you will not only get massive traffic.
-You will definitely attract a bunch of highly-targeted and highly-motivated for purchase customers.
+You will definitely attract a bunch of highly-targeted and highly-motivated to purchase customers.

 So, there are a few simple steps you should perform to piggyback your competitors: